SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 	self assert: application windows size equals: 2
 ```

-`testWindowRegistration` describes the expected behaviour of our application.
+The method `testWindowRegistration` describes the expected behavior of our application.
 When opened windows are correctly registered, the application should have access to all the opened windows.
 The test opens two windows and verifies that the number of windows increases.

 The test fails, because `ColorChooserApplication` does not exist yet.
 Let's define it: